Gay's Anatomy: Episode

-In the episode "Gay's Anatomy", American singer and dancer Normani (left, pictured in 2019) is a guest judge and Nicky Doll (right, pictured in 2022) is eliminated from the competition.
+American singer and dancer Normani (pictured in 2019) is a guest judge.

 Following Rock M. Sakura's elimination, the remaining eleven contestants—Aiden Zhane, Brita, Crystal Methyd, Gigi Goode, Heidi N Closet, Jackie Cox, Jaida Essence Hall, Jan, Nicky Doll, Sherry Pie, and Widow Von'Du—re-enter the Werk Room and read the eliminated contestant's farewell message.
 RuPaul announces the fifth challenge, which tasks contestants with overacting in a television parody.
 Two contestants who receive a pink tablet—Gigi Goode and Nicki Doll—are in charge of the casting roles.

 The acting challenge and character roles are a spoof of the American medical drama series Grey's Anatomy.
 Gigi Goode decides to take the role of Dr. Tizzy Stevens (Izzie Stevens) with Nicki Doll portraying Baby Dearest; Widow Von'Du is assigned to Mimi Dearest.
 Jackie Cox and Jan are chosen to be Meredith Gay (Meredith Grey).
 Jaida Essence Hall, Brita, and Sherry Pie are given the roles of Rhonda Shimes (Shonda Rhimes), Dr. Sandra Okurrr (Sandra Oh), and Dr. Mother Gay, respectively.

 RuPaul introduces American singer Normani as the guest judge, alongside regular panelist Michelle Visage and alternating judge Carson Kressley.
 The runway category is "Planet of the Capes", which requires the contestants to present looks with capes.
-Aiden Zhane's outfit referenced The Silence of the Lambs (1991), and Gigi Goode showcased a look inspired by Troop Beverly Hills (1989).
-Sherry Pie wore an Elvis Presley-inspired outfit.

 After showcasing the parody film, Aiden Zhane, Gigi Goode, Jan, Jackie Cox, and Widow Von'Du receive positive critiques and are deemed safe.
 RuPaul declares Sherry Pie the winner of the main challenge, earning her a cash tip of $5,000.
 (Note: The production company donated $5,000 to The Trevor Project, due to Sherry Pie's disqualification from the reality competition.)
 The safe contestants leave the main stage to untuck.
 Brita, Crystal Methyd, Heidi N Closet, Jaida Essence Hall, and Nicky Doll receive negative critiques.
 RuPaul asks the contestants who should be eliminated from the competition and the majority respond Heidi N Closet or Nicky Doll.
 Later, the rest of the contestants leave the stage and the judges deliberate.

 Heidi N Closet and Nicky Doll place in the bottom two and face off in a lip-sync contest to "Heart to Break" (2018) by Kim Petras.
 Nicki Doll is eliminated from the competition, and returns to the Werk Room to write a message on the mirror using lipstick for the remaining contestants.